 Communities of faith exemplify this dedication to positive impact.
 In the United States, we see an increasing number of Jewish, Muslim, Catholic, and Protestant investors working together to tackle global issues.
 It’s nothing new – believers have been activists for centuries.
 In many ways, they are considered the “old guards” of the industry.
 From Catholic nuns managing endowments to Jewish organizations offering subsidized housing, Essma acknowledges that, “There is a lot we can learn from faith-based investors and apply to the rest of the industry.”

 The industry is certainly learning.
 With any market, there have been unique and significant challenges.
 Skepticism, greenwashing, and regulatory inconsistencies have been pervasive.
 Some investors are hesitant, voicing concerns around these strategies being emotional reactions and temporary hype.
 Essma encourages investors to practice due diligence by reading trusted research and reviewing any impact claims to identify which managers actually integrate ESG considerations in their investment decision-making process.
 You should always investigate before you invest.

 Despite the challenges, leading organizations and faith-based communities provide examples of navigating these market opportunities.
-Advisors can discuss these strategies with clients and work to align their goals with their values.
-To make this possible, advisors may benefit from innovative digital technology.
-This is where RobustWealth comes in.
-We are built for the advisor of tomorrow – a tomorrow where investment gains and social good can go hand-in-hand.
+As Essma showed, advisors can discuss these strategies with clients and work to align their goals with their values.
+Across industries, we’re beginning to understand that investment gains and social good can go hand-in-hand.
 Buy, hold, and begin to change the world.